-- 5.1 The match pairing lists are detailed in SI Addendum A. - 5.2 The next flight number will be displayed on the Race Committee signal boat. - 5.3 The RC may change the order of matches within a flight to allow starts to be brought forward to eliminate blank starts or to add a delayed match start to the end of a flight.
-The RC, or an umpire on behalf of the RC, will advise Competitors of any such change verbally. - 5.4 When a match cannot start at its intended time, the signals and starts of the following matches will remain as originally scheduled, leaving a blank start for the pair not starting.
-A numeral pennant corresponding to the blank start match number will be displayed from the time of the warning signal to the starting signal for the blank start.
+- 5.1 The match pairing lists are detailed in SI Addendum A. - 5.2 The next flight number will be displayed on the RCV. - 5.3 The RC may change the order of matches within a flight to allow starts to be brought forward to eliminate blank starts or to add a delayed match start to the end of a flight.
+The RC, or an umpire on behalf of the RC, will advise Competitors of any such change verbally. - 5.4 If there are five (5) or more matches in a flight, the warning signal for match five (5) will be numeral penant eight (8).
+This changes RRS C3.